Azure-Samples/aci-dotnet-manage-container-instances-2/README.md

 - csharp
 products:
 - azure
-services: Container-Instance
+extensions:
-platforms: dotnet
+- services: Container-Instance
-author: yaohaizh
+- platforms: dotnet
 ---

 # Manage Azure Container Instances with an existing Azure File Share using C# #

  Azure Container Instance sample for managing container instances with Azure File Share mount.
     - Create a storage account and an Azure file share resource
     - Create an Azure container instance using Docker image "seanmckenna/aci-hellofiles" with a mount to the file share from above
     - Retrieve container log content
     - Delete the container group resource

 ## Running this Sample ##